 Effective October 26, 2012, Omeros Corporation and Gregory A. Demopulos, M.D., our chairman, chief executive officer, president and interim chief financial officer and treasurer, and Richard J. Klein, our former chief financial officer and treasurer, entered into a settlement agreement and release, or the Settlement Agreement, settling and releasing all of the parties' respective claims in the lawsuit captioned United States of America, ex. rel.
 Richard J. Klein v.
 Omeros Corporation and Gregory Demopulos, No. C09-1342 JCC.
 This lawsuit is described in Part II, Item 1 of our Quarterly Report on Form 10-Q filed with the SEC on August 7, 2012.
 Under an order filed by the U.S. District Court for the Western District of Washington on November 5, 2012, all claims asserted by Omeros, Dr. Demopulos and Mr. Klein were dismissed with prejudice and all of Mr. Klein's claims asserted against Omeros on behalf of the United States Government under the Federal False Claims Act, or the Qui Tam Claims, were dismissed without prejudice to the United States Government, which was not a party to the proceeding.
-We are currently cooperating with an administrative review by the National Institutes of Health, or NIH, of two grants that were the subject of the Qui Tam Claims.
+We are currently cooperating with an administrative review by the NIH of two grants that were the subject of the Qui Tam Claims.
 These grants were made in 2004 and 2007 and involved an aggregate of approximately \$1.1 million.
 Upon completion of its review, the NIH may seek various administrative remedies, including return of all or a portion of the grant proceeds.

 CCIC was the carrier for our directors, officers and corporate liability insurance policy in effect at the time Mr. Klein's employment with us was terminated.
 CCIC paid approximately \$2.0 million of our defense costs associated with Mr. Klein's lawsuit, subject to a reservation of rights, and we paid the remaining portion of the defense costs.
-On February 21, 2012, CCIC filed a complaint for a declaratory judgment against Omeros, Dr. Demopulos and Mr. Klein in the U.S. District Court for the Western District of Washington, seeking a declaration that CCIC owes no duty to indemnify or defend Omeros or Dr. Demopulos against the allegations raised by Mr. Klein.
+On February 21, 2012, CCIC filed a complaint for a declaratory judgment against Omeros, Dr. Demopulos and Mr. Klein in the U.S. District Court for the

+Western District of Washington, seeking a declaration that CCIC owes no duty to indemnify or defend Omeros or Dr. Demopulos against the allegations raised by Mr. Klein.
 On May 10, 2012, Omeros and Dr. Demopulos filed counterclaims against CCIC alleging that CCIC breached its duty to defend under the insurance policy, acted unreasonably and in bad faith, and unreasonably denied a claim for coverage in violation of Washington law.
 On November 19, 2012 CCIC reimbursed us \$3.95 million for the \$3.94 million payment we made to Mr. Klein under the terms of the Settlement Agreement as well as for the \$13,000 of related employment taxes that we paid.
 CCIC made this payment without waiving any of its rights and without affecting any of our or our chief executive officer's counterclaims against CCIC, including for failure to defend and bad faith, in the pending lawsuit with CCIC.
-As of May 9, 2013, CCIC has not amended its complaint to seek such recovery, but may choose to do so in the future.
+CCIC is attempting to amend its complaint in order to seek recovery of the defense and settlement costs it paid, as well as its own costs and legal fees associated with the policy.
+We are defending vigorously CCIC's declaratory judgment action noted above, including its attempt to recover defense and settlement costs, and we are vigorously pursuing our counterclaims.